 It’s the exercise everyone loves to hate.
 Buck Furpees, as the not-so-elegant saying goes.
 Burpees are a simple, straightforward movement.
 Drop down to the ground in a pushup position, chest and thighs to the floor.
 Get back up to a standing position in the most efficient, fastest way possible.
 Jump a few inches in the air with your arms over your head.
 Repeat.
 Nothing flashy, nothing complicated.
 So why all the hate?
 In my opinion, burpees have been given an unjust reputation.
 The benefits far outweigh the discomforts.
-And with 14.4 just round the corner, I have a sneaky suspicion our old friend will be making an appearance.
 So, to get out in front of the infamous exercise, here are 5 reasons we should learn to love the burpee.

 I already alluded to this above, but it’s worth some extra reinforcement.
 No bars, no weights (unless you wanted to wear a weighted vest…yikes), you can carry the burpee with you wherever you go.
 The burpee is built on straightforward movement standards that a massive range of people can do, and its simple to scale for those who don’t have it yet.
 Exercise in its purest form, people.

 Can you think of a major muscle group that isn’t utilized in the execution of a burpee?
 Your arms, chest, quads, glutes, hamstrings, and abs will all be called into action with every rep, and after a few of the suckers you’re body is going to start feeling like lead.
 Given that you are required to use your entire body weight to hit a burpee, the movement can be defined as a high-load, high-rep (if programmed as such) exercise.
 Which is great news, because findings from the Journal of Strength and Conditioning has shown that high-rep and high-load exercises are effective at increasing muscular endurance.